 The chairman gave a briefly explanation.
 ING aimed to maintain a healthy core Tier-1 ratio above the requirement in the Netherlands for a fully loaded ratio of 12.5%.
 In addition, ING wanted to return capital to the shareholders in the form of dividend.
 He referred to Mr Hamers' comments that ING was aiming for a progressive dividend.
 With respect to the dividend for 2015, the chairman referred to the Annual Report (page 353).
 The net profit for 2015 was EUR 4.010 billion.
-After adding EUR 1.495 billion to the reserves, EUR 2.515 billion was at the disposal of the Annual General Meeting.
+After adding EUR 1.495 billion to the reserves, EUR 2.515 billion was at the disposal of the General Meeting.
 ING proposed to pay a dividend of EUR 0.65 per ordinary share or depositary receipt for 2015.
-Taking into account the interim dividend of EUR 0.24 that was declared in August 2015, the final dividend would be EUR 0.41 per ordinary share or depositary receipt would be paid as a final dividend in cash after deduction of dividend tax.
-The Supervisory Board recommended adoption of the proposal.
+Taking into account the interim dividend of EUR 0.24 that was declared in August 2015, the final dividend would be EUR 0.41 per ordinary share or depositary receipt.
+The sum of EUR 0.41 per ordinary share or depositary receipt would be paid as a final dividend in cash after deduction of dividend tax.
+The Supervisory Board recommended to adopt the proposal.

-As there were no questions, the chairman moved the vote on agenda item 3B.
+As there were no questions, the chairman moved to the vote on agenda item 3B.